Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

   Second test has passed with no errors

 **W3C CSS Validator**

   I have used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to check the validity of my CSS code.
  Test was passed with **no** errors

 **W3C HTML Validator**

   I have used the [W3C HTML Validator](https://validator.w3.org) to check the validity of my HTML code on all pages.
-  Test was passed with **no** errors
+  Test was passed with **no** errors, except Flask errors.

 **JSHINT**

   I have used  [JSHINT](https://jshint.com/) to check validity of my JS code - No big/concerning errors.

+**HTML TAGS CHECK**

+  I have used [Aliciaramires](https://www.aliciaramirez.com/closing-tags-checker/) to check if there are any open HTML tags.

 ### Testing User Stories